pierre-cm/galbe/docs/concepts/plugins.md

 - `galbe`: The Galbe server instance, from which you can retrieve routes using `galbe.router.routes`.

 ### onFetch
 This method is executed at the beginning of an incoming request.
-It receives a `context` object representing the [Request Context](context.md).
+It receives a restricted `context` object containing `request`, `set`, and `state`.

 It is **preemptable**, meaning that if a response is returned, it will be sent to the client immediately, bypassing further processing.

 ### onRoute
 Executed after the router identifies a matching route for the request.
-It takes a `context` argument and is **preemptable**, meaning it can return an early response.
+It takes a restricted `context` argument (same as `onFetch` plus `route`) and is **preemptable**, meaning it can return an early response.

 ### beforeHandle
 Runs after request validation but before route hooks and the handler are called.
 Like the previous lifecycle methods, it is **preemptable**.